 When my son asked, sweetly, for the third time if I would snuggle up and watch his favorite movie with him, I snapped at him that I didn’t have the time.

 My heart broke when I saw the look on his face and how I had let him down.

 At a recent church event, I was all sunshine and “Hey, y’all!”
 I just wanted to be honest and share how I didn’t trust Him in the midst of my week of frustration.
 Instead, my family were watching this stranger masquerading around as Miss Pleasant.

 Haven’t we all been there?

-Well, weary momma, I’m sending you a virtual hug and letting you know you do have the chance to do it over – to DIY your attitude.
-While it may not erase things you did and said and the mistakes you made away, it does make things infinitely better.
+Well, weary momma, I’m sending you a virtual hug and letting you know you do have the chance to do it over.
+To DIY your attitude.
+It may not erase things you did and said and the mistakes you made away.
+But it does make things infinitely better.
 Ready for it?

 It’s called an apology.

 Not the “Well, I’m sorry!” you bellow out while in defense mode while slamming the door.
 It’s the soft, sincere plea for forgiveness when you know you are in the wrong.